kubernetes/website/docs/api-reference/1_5/documents/_definitions.md

 # <strong>DEFINITIONS</strong>

-These are Definitions for objects used by the above APIs
+This section contains definitions for objects used in the Kubernetes APIs.